 Glossary of Terms Academic Theft: Stealing assessments, test keys, cheat notes, another's work.
 Arson: Purposely attempting or setting fires to personal or school property.
 Assault: Physical attacks or threats to students or school employees.
-Assaultive behavior committed by a student while on school property, during a school- Bodily Conditions: sponsored activity, or on the way to or from school or a school event.
-The conditions under which a student is suspected of having a communicable disease or of neglecting personal hygiene to the point of disrupting the educational process.
+Assaultive behavior committed by a student while on school property, during a school- sponsored activity, or on the way to or from school or a school event.
+Bodily Conditions: The conditions under which a student is suspected of having a communicable disease or of neglecting personal hygiene to the point of disrupting the educational process.
 Bomb Threats: Issuing by word or writing or any other form of communication the intention to do damage or harm by bombing or other destructive means Bullying: Intimidation, Isolation, Taunting or creating an atmosphere where student's safety is a concern.
 Cheating: The act of deceiving school personnel in regard to student performance.
-Computers Use: Unauthorized or illegal use of computers or other data management systems computers ose. to access or attempt to access data or information.
-Criminal Sexual Conduct: Physical sexual contact with a person below the age of consent or of Criminal Sexual Conduct. diminished capacity, or sexual contact by force or coercion.
+Computers Use: Unauthorized or illegal use of computers or other data management systems to access or attempt to access data or information.
+Criminal Sexual Conduct: Physical sexual contact with a person below the age of consent or of diminished capacity, or sexual contact by force or coercion.
 Criminal sexual conduct must be defined according to Michigan law.
 Discipline: Defined as control of conduct by the individual or external authority.
 The administration of discipline will take into account the constitutional rights of individuals and assure the protection of due process of law.
 Disobedience: Insubordination and defiance in complying with reasonable requests from school personnel.
 Drugs: Possession, use, sale or distribution of intoxicants or illegal or unauthorized medicine, drugs or narcotics, including by use of illustration and not limitation: alcohol, malt beverages, including non-alcoholic, marijuana, heroin, opium, cocaine, morphine, LSD, barbiturates, amphetamines, inhalants, and drugs manufactured for use with animals.
 Also prohibited are paraphernalia associated with the use of illegal or controlled substances. "like" substances, items and materials will be treated the same as those listed above.
 Extortion: Obtaining, or attempting to obtain, money or other items of value by the use of threats or violence or without the consent of both parties involved.
 False Alarms: Issuing by word or act or any other form of communication a false or misleading report of a fire.
-False Reports: The act of falsely reporting incidents, or making false accusations, or giving I I I I I I I I I I I I I I I I I I I false testimony to school personnel for sexual favors, or other verbal, visual or physical conduct.
+False Reports: The act of falsely reporting incidents, or making false accusations, or giving false testimony to school personnel for sexual favors, or other verbal, visual or physical conduct.
 Forgery: Fraudulently using the name of another person or falsifying times, dates, grades, residence or other data used by the school.
 Gambling: All forms of gambling.
-Possession of gambling or gaming objects, materials Gumbhing. or paraphernalia.
+Possession of gambling or gaming objects, materials or paraphernalia.
 Gross Misbehavior: Deliberate, malicious or willful conduct detrimental to the normal functioning of the educational program or activity under school sponsorship.
 Habitual Failure: Failing subjects due to indifference or lack of reasonable effort.
-Harassment: Verbal, written or physical acts or attacks which have the intent to disturb or Turussiinein. torment another.
+Harassment: Verbal, written or physical acts or attacks which have the intent to disturb or torment another.
 Also includes the use of the Internet, at home or at school.
-Identification: The failure to identify oneself to personnel or legal authorities. identification.
-The function to dentify onesen to personnel of legal authorities.
+Identification: The failure to identify oneself to personnel or legal authorities.